Frequently Asked Questions

 Q: What is the expected lifespan of a microwave system?
 Are there any parts that go bad or ware out on your microwaves?
 How often do they need serviced?

 A: These microwaves are very reliable, robust systems and with proper use and maintenance can be expected to last for 30+ years.
 There are a few parts that do need to be serviced and replaced.
 The main two are the belt and the magnetron tube.
 A magnetron tube is good for about 8000-10000 hours of use and then it will usually start to deteriorate.
 This is approximately 1 year running 24/7.
 These magnetron tubes are covered by a limited warranty and can be rebuilt at a lower cost than new.
-Additionally, depending on your product, the belt may need replaced at a frequency that is process specific.
+Additionally, depending on the product and process in question, the belt may need to be periodically replaced.

 Q: What is required to operate a microwave system?